Juan M. Guerrero Elementary School

 |Students by Grade|

-- Juan M. Guerrero Elementary School's student:teacher ratio of 13:1 has stayed the same over five school years.
+- Juan M. Guerrero Elementary School's student:teacher ratio of 14:1 has increased from 13:1 over five school years.

 |Two or more races|